Amielskiii/WD---Seatwork-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in detail.
+Creating a GitHub repository link involves a few straightforward steps.
+First, log in to your GitHub account and click the "New" button on your repositories page.
+Next, name your repository and add a description if desired.
+Decide whether it will be public or private, then click "Create repository."
+Once created, you'll be taken to the repository page.
+Copy the URL from your browser's address bar—this is your GitHub repository link.
+You can now share this link with others to provide access to your project's code and files.

 Guiding Question:
  - What is the project